 A perfected, registered security interest generally has priority over an unperfected, unregistered security interest.

-The PPS Register will serve as a record of security interests granted over personal property and can be searched by anyone, including prospective secured parties.
+The PPS Register serves as a record of security interests granted over personal property and can be searched by anyone, including prospective secured parties.

 In addition to registering their interests on the PPS Register, holders of security interests in IPRs can register their interests on the relevant IP registers.

-Registration of a security interest over a patent in the patent register is not compulsory.
+Registration of a security interest over a patent in the Patents Register is not compulsory.
 However, some benefits of registration include:

 Any dealings with the patent by the patentee are subject to the interests of the security holder.

 The Register is prima facie evidence of any particulars registered in it.

 The security interest is admissible as evidence of title.

 The patent specification cannot be amended without the consent of the security holder.

 A security interest in a trade mark can be recorded in the Trade Marks Register on a voluntary basis.
 The application to have a security interest recorded must be made by both the: